-This Kefir Smoothie is the one I serve daily with breakfast.
-It’s made with frozen fruit and honey and is so delicious.
+This Kefir Smoothie is made with frozen fruit and honey and is so delicious.
+But, of course, you can use any sweetener you want!
 It’s a great way to start the day and get your probiotics.

 After all, what tastier way is there to feed the gut the good bacteria it needs?
 And, it is GAPS diet legal and can help reverse leaky gut.

 This kefir smoothie recipe is just one of the recipes included in my Simple Cheesemaking ebook.
 Follow the link to find more wonderful cheese recipes with easy to follow instructions and much more!Kefir smoothies are enjoyed daily at our house.
 Because they’re so easy to make from scratch and they contain such delicious ingredients, our family has embraced them wholeheartedly!

 Kefir is a staple on the GAPS diet if you do not have problems with diary because it feeds the good bacteria and can help reverse leaky gut!

 It helped me reverse chronic illnesses like rheumatoid arthritis, eczema and food allergies!

 If you are not familiar with kefir, it is like yogurt on steroids, as far as probiotics are concerned.
 Yogurt can have 5 – 7 strains of beneficial bacteria but, kefir can have 50+!